MIDS-scaling-up/v2/week1/hw/Readme.md

 ./oceanFFT
 ```
 ### Exploring the power modes of the Jetson
-The Jetson SoCs has a number of different power modes described in some detail here: [TX2] (https://www.jetsonhacks.com/2017/03/25/nvpmodel-nvidia-jetson-tx2-development-kit/) or [Xavier] (https://www.jetsonhacks.com/2018/10/07/nvpmodel-nvidia-jetson-agx-xavier-developer-kit/).
+The Jetson SoCs has a number of different power modes described in some detail here: [TX2](https://www.jetsonhacks.com/2017/03/25/nvpmodel-nvidia-jetson-tx2-development-kit/) or [Xavier](https://www.jetsonhacks.com/2018/10/07/nvpmodel-nvidia-jetson-agx-xavier-developer-kit/).
 The main idea is that the lowering clock speeds on the cpu and turning off cores saves energy; and the default power mode is a low energy mode.
 You need to switch to a higher power mode to use all cores and maximize the clock frequency.

 ## 2. Docker
 Docker is a platform that allows you to create, deploy, and run applications in containers.
 The application and all its dependecies are packaged into one container that is easy to ship out and uses the same Linux kernel as the system it's running on, unlike a virtual machine.
 This makes it especially useful for compact platforms such as the Jetson.